Mission, Principles and Practices

 It is a foundational Quaker belief that all persons have available to them an inner spirit of Truth, often known as the “Inner Light” or “God’s Voice Within.”

 From this belief follows an assumption of equality of all persons and grounds for respecting all persons.
-We aspire to be a community whose members act with regard for the intellectual, physical, and emotional well-being of everyone.
-We seek to find mutual respect, trust, and happiness in our relationships with persons of every race, ethnicity, class, religious preference, gender identity, physical ability, sexual orientation, or age, even seeking to respect persons removed by time and place.
+We commit ourselves to be a community whose members act with regard for the intellectual, physical and emotional well-being of everyone, while acknowledging that there are systems of oppression that we strive to dismantle that affect our own community.
+We seek to find mutual respect, trust and happiness in our relationships with persons of every race, ethnicity, class, religious preference, political affiliation, gender identity, physical ability, sexual orientation and age, including persons removed by time and place.

 Practicing Respect for Persons

-We strive to be respectful of others in our daily interactions.
-A small but meaningful mark of our attempt to meet one another as equals is our practice of addressing one another by first names rather than by titles and honorifics.
+We aim to be respectful of others in our daily interactions.
+A small but meaningful mark of our attempt to meet one another as equals is our practice of addressing one another by first names regardless of titles and credentials.

-In all of our activities, we seek to affirm and reinforce mutual respect, responsibility, and caring.
-In all interpersonal relationships we seek to be helpful, trustworthy, and considerate.
-As a community, we reject all coercive and destructive behavior in interpersonal relationships.
+In all of our activities, we seek to affirm and reinforce mutual respect, responsibility and caring.
+In all interpersonal relationships we seek to be helpful, trustworthy and considerate.
+As a community, we reject all coercive and destructive behavior in interpersonal relationships and seek to eliminate unintentionally harmful behavior in addition to intentionally harmful behavior.

-- When I express my disagreement, do I do so explicitly and respectfully?
+- Am I mindful of how I engage with the community?
+When I express my disagreement, do I do so explicitly and respectfully

-- Am I physically and emotionally responsible in all my sexual and other interpersonal relationships?
+- Am I physically and emotionally responsible in all my interpersonal relationships?

-- Do I find loving and considerate ways to encourage others to engage with Earlham’s principles?
+- Do I find considerate ways to encourage others to engage with Earlham’s principles?

 The Quaker testimony of Integrity asks us to aspire to personal wholeness, honesty and truthful living.
-Integrity means completeness or one-ness, and implies a commitment to truth-telling.
+Integrity means completeness or one-ness and implies a commitment to speaking our truth.
 Integrity nourishes our trust in one another, allowing us to rely on one another and others to rely on us.
-It means engaging with each other openly and honestly.
+It means openly and honestly engaging with each other as well as recognizing and working to change our own biases, both conscious and unconscious.

 Academic integrity is particularly important in educational communities.
-These communities rely on all of their members pursuing truth honestly, scrupulously crediting the work of others, and taking credit only for one’s own work and discoveries.
+These communities rely on all of members pursuing truth honestly, scrupulously crediting the work of others and taking credit only for one’s own work and discoveries.

-- Do I seek ways to be open to others’ opinions without weakening my commitment to critical thinking, intellectual rigor, and truth-seeking?
+- Do I seek ways to be open to others’ opinions while maintaining my commitment to critical thinking, intellectual rigor and truth-seeking?

 - Do I seek the truth, and speak it even when it is difficult?

-- Do I conduct College business in a way that guards and cares for the College’s dedication to integrity?
+- Do we conduct College business in a way that guards and cares for our dedication to integrity?

-- Do I work to minimize the gap between my actions and my convictions?
+- Do we work to minimize the gap between our actions and our convictions?

-Many thoughtful and moral people disagree with the strong form of Quaker pacifism that deplores all forms of violence, but the Quaker peace testimony challenges us to seek non-violent responses to conflict and to look for just solutions.
+Many thoughtful and moral people disagree with the strong form of Quaker pacifism that deplores all forms of violence, but the Quaker peace testimony challenges Earlhamites to not only deplore violence and injustice, but to take action in seeking to resolve, repair, restore, reconcile, reconstruct, relieve, mediate and heal the harm that has been done.

 Practicing Peace and Justice

-We work actively for the just and peaceful transformation of conflict, and for the removal of causes of violence and injustice.
-We recognize and accept conflict as a necessary part of life with others, and work from conflict towards more just, nonviolent, and sustainable communities.
+Practicing peace means taking action towards the pursuit of justice and the common good, which is undertaken by all and for all.
+As a community, we aspire to work actively for the building of the institution of peace through equitable and nonviolent resolution of conflict, the removal of causes of violence and injustice, the relief of suffering, the equitable sharing of resources and the addressing of the roots of conflict and violence in our own behavior.
+We recognize and accept conflict as a necessary part of life with others, and work from conflict towards more just, nonviolent and sustainable communities.

 - When conflicts arise, do I make earnest efforts to resolve them thoughtfully and without delay?